UMM-CSci-Systems/C-system-calls/README.md

-# "Traversing Directories" starter
+# C System Calls

 # Overview

-This repository contains the starter code and tests for the "Traversing directories" lab.
+This repository contains the starter code and tests for the "C system calls" lab.
-The primary goal of this lab is to gain some experience with (Unix) (file) system calls in C, and compare these to using the shell and Ruby.
+The primary goal of this lab is to gain some experience with (Unix) (file) system calls in C, and compare these to using the shell.

 For this lab, you will need to have (or develop) some familiarity with several C programming concepts, including: